sapdragon/syscalls-cpp/readme.md

 # syscalls-cpp

-syscalls-cpp is just another syscall library ( x86 / x64 ).
+syscalls-cpp is a C++20 policy-based framework for crafting undetectable/protected syscalls (x86 / x64).
 It leverages a policy-based design to let you mix and match different strategies for memory allocation and stub generation at compile-time, giving you full control over your operational security tradeoffs.

 The core principle is **modularity**.
 You are not given a black box; you are given building blocks.